- What are UTM tags?

 Dynamic UTM tags for use in Google AdWords

-In addition to mandatory and optional tags, such advertising systems as Google Ads, Yandex.Direct and Facebook provide additional parameters that can be used when running an advertising campaign in these networks.
-The table shows examples of such tags for Google Adwords.
+In addition to mandatory and optional tags, advertising systems such as Google Ads, Yandex.Direct, and Facebook provide additional parameters that can be used when running advertising campaigns on these networks.
+The table shows examples of such tags for Google AdWords.

-Creating UTM-tags is not an easy process that requires certain skills to work with it, the ability to correctly interpret and analyze the received information.
+Creating UTM tags is a complex process that requires certain skills to work with, as well as the ability to correctly interpret and analyze the information obtained.

-There are some tips for optimizing work with them:
+Here are some tips for optimizing your work with them:

-- A question mark is required at the end of the link and before the label itself;
+- At the end of the reference and before the label itself, a question mark must be placed.

-- It is better to use the same sequence of variables in the URL to label links.
-This will make the resulting label more readable, especially if several different specialists are involved in the project;
+- It is better to use the same sequence of variables in the URL when tagging links.
+This will make the resulting tag more readable, especially if several different specialists are working on the project.

-- Use only one case to set labels (for example, GOOGLE and google will be displayed as 2 different traffic sources in the final report);
+- Use only one register for setting tags (for example, GOOGLE and google will be displayed as two different traffic sources in the final report).

-- Only Latin letters, digits, hyphens, dots or the “+” sign may be used in the variable name.
-If it is necessary to add other designations, it is necessary to use the ASCII encoding system;
+- Only letters of the Latin alphabet, numbers, hyphens, periods, or the “+” sign may be used in variable names.
+If other symbols need to be added, the ASCII encoding system must be used.

-- Labels should be separated from each other.
-This can be done by using the ampersand “&”;
+- Tags must be separated from each other.
+This can be done using the ampersand “&”.

-- The sequence of placing parameters in the link text is not fundamental;
+- The order in which the parameters are placed in the link text is not important.

-- In the case when a label should be attached to a link in which a hash is specified with the help of the grid sign “#” – the full text with the hash is placed after this icon;
+- In cases where a tag needs to be attached to a link in which a hash is indicated by the hash sign “#”, the full text with the hash is placed after this symbol.

 How to set up UTM tags in Google Ads?

-In order to add UTM tags to your Google Ads account, a so-called tracking template is used.
-This string can be supplemented with the necessary parameters that will be tracked in analytical systems.
+To add UTM tags to your Google Ads account, use a tracking template.
+You can add the necessary parameters to this string, which will then be tracked in analytics systems.

-You can customize UTM tags in Google Ads at the level of:
+You can set up UTM tags in Google Ads at the following levels:

 - advertising account;

-It is also possible to assign separate tags for a specific ad or keyword.
+In addition, it is possible to assign individual tags to a specific ad or keywords.

 Important!
-If tags are added at the ad account level, they will be pulled up for nested groups, RCs, ads, and keywords.
-In the future, you can connect an additional tracking template that will work at a lower level – for example, for an individual ad.
-Then Google will give priority to it.
+If tags are added at the advertising account level, they will also be applied to nested groups, ad campaigns, ads, and keywords.
+Later, you can connect an additional tracking template that will work at a lower level, for example, for a separate ad.
+Google will then give it priority.

-To customize the tracking template, type {lpurl} in the appropriate line (this shortcode Google Ads perceives as the URL of the landing page), and then after the question mark “?” add the desired tags, separating them from each other with an ampersand (&):
+To configure the tracking template, enter {lpurl} in the appropriate line (Google Ads interprets this shortcode as the landing page URL), and then add the necessary tags after the question mark “?” , separating them from each other with an ampersand (&):

-Warning!
-If UTM tags are used only to view data from Google Ads in Analytics statistics, you can do something simpler.
-Establish a connection between your Google Ads and Google Analytics accounts, then data on conversions and ad clicks will be sent automatically, without the use of tags.
+Attention!
+If UTM tags are used only to view data from Google Ads in Analytics statistics, there is an easier way.
+Link your Google Ads and Google Analytics accounts, and data on conversions and ad clicks will be sent automatically, without using tags.

-All the information written above is relevant for search advertising campaigns.
-For Google Shopping, you can only set the tracking template at the campaign level.
-To add separate tags for different URLs in product campaigns, you need to modify the data feed for manual upload to Merchant Center.
+All of the information above applies to search advertising campaigns.
+For Google Shopping, you can only set up a tracking template at the advertising campaign level.
+To add separate tags for different URLs in product campaigns, you need to manually modify the data feed for uploading to Merchant Center.

-Advertising UTM tags work effectively only if they are properly created and used rationally.
-To meet these conditions, you need to learn how to avoid the most typical mistakes.
+Advertising UTM tags only work effectively when they are created correctly and used rationally.
+To meet these conditions, you need to learn how to avoid the most common mistakes.

-- Missing a question mark before the tag itself.
-In this case, the browser used by the user does not read it as a label, but tries to find a non-existent page on the site;
+- There is no question mark before the tag itself.
+In this case, the browser used by the user does not read it as a tag, but tries to find a non-existent page on the website;

-- Absence of the separating sign “&” (ampersand) between tags.
-In this case, analytical services will not be able to recognize where one label ends and the second begins, and will produce incorrect statistics;
+- Absence of the separator symbol “&” (ampersand) between tags.
+In this case, analytical services will not be able to recognize where one tag ends and another begins, and will return incorrect statistics;

-- Presence of several question marks.
-The browser will automatically replace question marks with special characters and will again produce incorrect statistics;
+- The presence of multiple question marks.
+The browser will automatically replace question marks with special characters and again display incorrect statistics;

-- Misprints in parameter names.
-The data carried by the label will remain unaccounted for;
+- Typos in parameter names.
+The data contained in the tag will not be taken into account;